hawk-digital-environments/hawki-model-repository/docs/getting-started-929492837.md

 npm start
 ```

-> `npm start` vs `npm run model-list`:
-> Use the `npm start` command for local development (with a .env file).
-The `npm run model-list` command is used in the GitHub Actions workflow, where environment variables are provided differently.

 This command executes the main script (`.github/.generate/src/updateModelList.ts`), which will:

 - Fetch model data from the configured sources (like OpenRouter).